jigneshjain25/Python-Scripts/README.md

 Sudoku solver using backtracking

-====Codechef Rank Scrapper====
+====Techno Spammer====

-This script I wrote to find out rankings along with team name and college name after ACM ICPC Amritapuri first online round
+This is a fun script I wrote to make bulk registrations on technovanza site as they didnt have any human verfication step while singing up :D